fiatjaf/noflux-website/content/docs/pocket.md

 url: /docs/pocket.html
 ---

-To configure the Pocket integration on your own Miniflux instance, you need to create an application on Pocket's website.
+To configure the Pocket integration on your own Noflux instance, you need to create an application on Pocket's website.

 Go to <https://getpocket.com/developer/apps/new> and create a new application.